TirsoRJGonzalez/academic-kickstart/content/home/experience.md

   date_start = "2009-08-01"
   date_end = "2015-07-02"
   description = """
-  Secured Funding, designed, implemented and analysed three major research projects in cognitive and clinical neuropsychology:
+  Designed, implemented, analysed and secured funding for three major research projects in cognitive and clinical neuropsychology:

   * Psychometric properties of dichotic listening in determining laterality of speech dominance
   * Neuropsychologic deficits in morbid chronic obesity